AndyDanian/PPESC/README.md

 # Integrals

 Integrals implemented using point nucleu, cartessian primitives and until i shell.
-The transformation to spherical also i shell.
+The transformation to one or two--spherical also i shell.

 * One--body
     * Potenial